Find out how and why we use your personal data, and how this applies in different aspects of our work.

 - our whistleblowers page explains how we handle information provided by whistleblowers

-- to learn how we handle personal data for job applications, read our applicant privacy notice
+- to learn how we handle personal data for job applications, read our Recruitment Privacy notice

 The Financial Services Register

-The Financial Services Register is a public record that shows details of firms and individuals which are, or have been, regulated by us and/or the Prudential Regulation Authority.
+The Financial Services Register is a public record that shows details of firms and individuals which are, or have been, regulated or approved by us and/or the PRA.
 It also includes information about firms that were regulated by the Financial Services Authority (the predecessor organisation to the FCA) but ceased to be regulated before April 2013.

 Our retention policy sets out how long we hold all information, including any personal data used for each of the areas mentioned in this privacy notice.